pippim/pippim.github.io/index.md

 There are no ads on {{ site.title }}.
 You don't need to buy
 {{ site.title }} a coffee (it's already free at work!).
-Maybe some day you'll want to put all your technical documentation on an intranet or website and you will contract
+Maybe some day you'll want to put all your technical documentation on an intranet or website.
+Perhaps you will contract
 {{ site.title }} to help get the job done.
 Custom projects are the business model for how {{ site.title }} will earn revenue.